githubEdit

 When selecting items, note that an item used in one branch of a parallel process cannot be used in another parallel branch.
 However, it can be used in subsequent parent jobs.

-However, it is possible to use items that have not yet been assigned in parallel branches.
+However, it's possible to use items that have not yet been assigned in parallel branches.

 Linked service jobs

-A linked service job is a construct that defines the sequence and dependencies between different service jobs.
+A linked service job defines the sequence and dependencies between different service jobs.
 It contains one or more service job links, each referencing a specific service job.

 A linked service job creates dependencies by mapping the execution sequence.
 The order is determined by nesting service job links within the nextServiceJobLinks array.
 For example, if the link for service job B contains a reference to service job A in its nextServiceJobLinks array, service job A must be completed before service job B can begin.